rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

 rm -f index.*
 ```

-My colleague Luis Arizmendi create a script for automate this steps and its available in [their repo](https://github.com/luisarizmendi/create-self-signed-certs).
+My colleague Luis Arizmendi created a script to automate these steps, and it is available in [his repo](https://github.com/luisarizmendi/create-self-signed-certs).
 Great job Luis!

 ## 6. Test the OpenShift Ingress Controller without the mTLS enabled

-Before to enable the mTLS we need to ensure that we can reach properly the OpenShift ingress controller, and we will use the console url because have a secure route with TLS (reencrypt/Redirect):
+Before enabling mTLS, we need to ensure that we can properly reach the OpenShift Ingress Controller, and we will use the console URL because it has a secure route with TLS (reencrypt/Redirect):

 ```sh
  curl -LIv https://console-openshift-console.apps.ocp.rober.lab